Techgrounds-Cloud-9/cloud-9-jairvaneer/02_Cloud_1/AWS-02 Pricing.md

 Short for Capital Expenditure.
 This term is used to denote the business expenses incurred in order to create long-term benefits in the future.
 In iT, items such as servers, computers, printers and scanners are items that fall under this category.
 - **OpEx**
 Short for Operating Expenditure.
 Thses are your operating costs, the expenses to run day-to-day business.
 This includes printer cartridges and paper, electricity, and even yearly services like website hosting or domain registrations.
+- **TCO**
+Short for Total Cost of Operating.
+In this, all financial aspects of running a business are brought together, and is therefore the sum of the CapEx and OpEx.
+In cloud, this pertains to the costs required to host, run, integrate, secure and manage workloads in the cloud over their lifetime.
+When calculating your AWS TCO (costs of using AWS ober traditional servers), you should first calculate your current TCO.
+Factors to include are : data center facilites, hardware and infrastructure, software, personnel, disaster recovery and security.
+Also, cloud offers additional benefits and opportunities compared to traditional hosting, such as innovation and elasticity.
+- **Elasticity**
+The ability to handle peak loads of data when needed, without maintaining redundant infrastructure during normal amouints of data stream.
 - **GET request**
 A GET request is the act of requesting of file retrieval.
 In the S3 free tier, customers can request up to 20.000 files monthly from their storage.
 - **PUT request**